 State Engineer and Surveyor Boards:

-The teacher education programs at the University of Colorado Boulder do not prepare candidates for teacher licensure exams in states other than Colorado.
-If you are planning to seek professional licensure or certification in a state other than Colorado, it is strongly recommended that you contact the appropriate licensing entity in the state in which you are, or plan to be, located in order to seek information and guidance regarding licensure or certification requirements and how the Colorado license may transfer in advance of program completion.
+The teacher education programs and endorsements at the University of Colorado Boulder do not prepare candidates for teacher licensure exams in states other than Colorado.
+If you are planning to seek professional licensure, certification, or an endorsement in a state other than Colorado, it is strongly recommended that you contact the appropriate licensing entity in the state in which you are, or plan to be, located in order to seek information and guidance regarding licensure, certification, or endorsement requirements and how the Colorado license or endorsement may transfer in advance of program completion.
 If you will have to take an additional course or take a different licensure exam in order to transfer your license, then your contact the correct state agency will allow you to plan for that and avoid surprises.

 The State of Colorado does not require individuals working in Geology or the Geological Sciences to obtain Professional Geology Licensure, however many states require professional geologists to pass the ASBOG Fundamentals of Geology (FG) and/or Practice of Geology (PG) examinations.
 Information regarding ASBOG examination specifications can be found at www.ASBOG.org.